pekugur34/RaspberryPiMotionSensor/README.md

 # RaspberryPiMotionSensor

-This is for taking pictures when any movement appears in front of the camera and the camera will send 5 pictures to ypur e-mail.
+This is for taking pictures when any movement appears in front of the camera and the camera will send 5 pictures to your e-mail.

 # Usage